damian-kolakowski/iOS-Hierarchy-Viewer/README.md

-iOS-Hierarchy-Viewer (latest release has new Core Data viewer)
+iOS-Hierarchy-Viewer (with new Core Data viewer)
 ====================

 iOS Hierarchy Viewer allows developers to debug their user interfaces.
 If there are problems with layout calculations, it will catch them by giving a real time preview of the UIViews hierarchy.